A review on ranking problems in statistical learning: Conclusion and outlook

-We provided a systematic review of different ranking problems, concerning both the type of the response variable and the goal of the analysis.
-We analyzed and discussed the corresponding loss functions resp. quality criteria and carefully described the nine combined ranking problems. \ \\
+We provided a systematic review of different ranking problems, concerning both the type of the response variable and the goal of the analyst.
+We analyzed and discussed the corresponding loss functions resp. quality criteria and carefully discussed different types of instance ranking problems and distinguished instance ranking problems from object and label ranking problems. \ \\

-Section \ref{algsec} contains a detailed review of existing learning algorithms for supervised ranking based on the empirical resp. structural risk minimization principle in a unified notation, grouped by the underlying machine learning algorithm. \ \\
+Section \ref{algsec} contains a detailed review of existing learning algorithms for instance ranking based on the empirical resp. structural risk minimization principle in a unified notation, grouped by the underlying machine learning algorithm.

-Note that there exist other kinds of ranking problems and approaches, for example unsupervised ranking or ranking based on the maximization of some quality criterion like NDCG that cannot be directly translated to one of the ranking losses we described.
-Furthermore, we restricted ourselves to batch learning approaches. \ \\